Real-Time Motion-Controllable Autoregressive Video Diffusion: More Experimental Settings

 \subsection{Data Curation}

-We construct our training corpus by combining both real and synthetic videos to cover diverse motion patterns.
-Control signals include motion trajectories, prompts, and reference images.
+\zks{We construct our training corpus by combining both real and synthetic videos to cover diverse motion patterns.
+For the real videos, we directly collect footage from real-world sources.
+For the synthetic videos, we use Wan2.1-14B-I2V to generate videos containing a wide range of motion types but without control signals.
+In total, we gather approximately 10,000 videos.
+We then generate trajectory-based control signals using an automatic detector, followed by manual filtering to remove videos containing sensitive content, low-quality samples, or incorrect trajectories.
+For challenging scenarios, such as severe occlusion or fast motion, we curate a high-quality subset of approximately 3,000 videos, all of which are fully annotated by human annotators.} Control signals include motion trajectories, prompts, and reference images.
 For motion trajectories, to better simulate actual user interactions, we represent each point as a bright spot with intensity ranging from 0 to 1 rather than a single isolated coordinate, mimicking the user’s touch force on each frame.

 For prompts, we provide both negative and positive prompts.
 The negative prompt is shared across all videos and follows the template:

 For positive prompts, we include either general motions along trajectories or specific actions to guide the desired video content.